nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Portability and compatibility

 #### Constraint: Platform-Independent
 The software should work on the Windows, Linux, and OS-X platforms.
-Even if you are unable to manually test the app on all three platforms, deliberately avoid using OS-dependent libraries and OS-specific features.

 **Reason**: Peer testers should be able to use any of these platforms.

 #### Constraint: Java-Version